haydenbleasel/website/README.md

 ## Developing locally

 First, run the development server with `yarn dev`.
 This will install the required dependencies and start the Next.js development server.
 Emails are sent with Comlink, the Beskar Labs internal mailing system.

-## Todo

-- Add "Back to top" button to contextual nav when scrolling down
-- Add better content and rich media to work pages